 - a timed closure, where the space will be closed for certain periods of the day

 - vehicular access will be via a left turn from Ultimo Road.

 - 2 travel lanes on Thomas Street between Hay Street and Ultimo Road, with the additional left turn lane into Ultimo Road being retained

-- From Ultimo Road, there will be no traffic permitted southbound into the proposed Thomas Street shared zone
+- From Ultimo Road, no traffic permitted southbound into the proposed Thomas Street shared zone

 - One-way southbound traffic on Thomas Street between Thomas Lane and Quay Street

-- Adding 2 loading zones in the area, and removing 18 parking spaces on the western side of Thomas Street to allow for widened footpaths.
+- Added 2 loading zones in the area, and removed 18 parking spaces on the western side of Thomas Street to allow for widened footpaths.

 - decorative paving with concentric circles

 - boulders that are part of an integrated artwork